serverless/serverless/docs/providers/aws/events/streams.md

 This configuration sets up the maximum number of times to retry when the function returns an error.

-**Note:** Serverless only sets this property if you explicitly add it to the stream configuration(like below example), if not AWS will default this value.
+**Note:** Serverless only sets this property if you explicitly add it to the stream configuration (see example below).

 [Related AWS documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-eventsourcemapping.html#cfn-lambda-eventsourcemapping-maximumretryattempts)